-The Scripto module for Omeka S allows you to create projects which allow members of the public to transcribe, translate, or describe media attached to items in your Omeka S installation.
+The Scripto module allows you to create projects that allow members of the public to transcribe, translate, or describe media attached to items in your Omeka S installation.

 The items and media are organized into an item set and then synced with a project in Scripto.
 Content made within Scripto can be periodically imported into Omeka S as item and media metadata.

 A Scripto Project allows you to organize the materials you want to work with, and set how you intend to work with them.
 A project can either transcribe, translate, or describe; it cannot do more than one.

 However, the Omeka S Scripto module allows you to create multiple projects on a single Scripto installation.
 Like sites in Omeka S, Scripto projects can exist independently of each other.
 This means that you can support a manuscript transcription project and a document translation project through the same Omeka S installation.